 The Superintendent or designee shall annually provide a list or description of textbooks and instructional materials used in the District to the School Board.
 Anyone may inspect any textbook or instructional material.

-Teachers are encouraged to use supplemental material only when it will enhance, or otherwise illustrate, the subjects being taught and to ensure it is age-appropriate.
+Teachers are encouraged to use age appropriate supplemental material only when it will enhance, or otherwise illustrate, the subjects being taught and to ensure it is age-appropriate.
 No R-rated movie shall be shown to students unless prior approval is received from the Superintendent or designee, and no movie rated NC-17 (no one 17 and under admitted) shall be shown under any circumstances.
 These restrictions apply to television programs and other media with equivalent ratings.
+The Superintendent or designee shall give parents/guardians an opportunity to request that their child not participate in a class showing a movie, television program, or other media with an R or equivalent rating.

 Instructional Materials Selection and Adoption